ycpcs/cs340-fall2014/labs/lab06.md

 The Turing Machine should start by moving to the end of the input string, then start moving to the left.

-If the Turning Machine sees a 0 on its scan to the left, it can change it to a 1 and halt.
+If the Turing Machine sees a 0 on its scan to the left, it can change it to a 1 and halt.
 If it sees a 1, it should change the 1 to a zero and continue to the left (essentially carrying the result of adding 1 to 1 one place to the left.)

 Don't forget that the result can overflow past the left side of the string (as in the second example above.)

 Second Task
 -----------

-Create a Turning Machine which *decrements* (subtracts one from) the binary number on the input tape.
+Create a Turing Machine which *decrements* (subtracts one from) the binary number on the input tape.

 The process will be similar to incrementing.